 The authors hope that this test will be useful in phytoplasma control, and contribute to the understanding of mechanisms of antimicrobial resistance in phytoplasma populations.

 To access the full paper, click here.
-Papers published in Microbiology are available to journal subscribers, but the abstracts are free to read.
-Articles can also be purchased individually with the pay-per-view option.
+Editor’s Choice articles published in Microbiology are free to read.